 Fees, compensation and benefits while in the TECH program.

-There are no tuition or room and board fees for this program and most transportation costs incurred in completing the program are covered, provided the individual agrees to complete the program successfully and sail as a licensed engineer for AMO upon completion.
+Tuition and room and board fees for this program, as well as most transportation costs incurred in completing the program, may be satisfied through a commitment to sail under covered employment with AMO immediately upon successful graduation as a licensed engineer for a minimum of 180 employment days annually for a minimum of five (5) years.
 Click here to view a summary of the costs involved in the TECH program.

 There are, however, limited fees to be paid by the candidate for the following (financial assistance may be available if required):